Read This First

 Prompt 1: For many seekers, any ideology that does not position them in the thick of cosmic significance is too emotionally unpalatable to accept.
 Comment on the self-deception associated with this demand on reality.

-The central claim is this: The sentiment expressed captures a profound psychological and existential tension that many individuals face.
+In plain terms: The sentiment expressed captures a profound psychological and existential tension that many individuals face.

 Overestimation of Self